sebastiangi312/MyCinema/README.md

 Application to simulate the management of a cinema, in this there are two types of users: Users/customers and Administrators.

-* Administrators can add rooms to the system, movies, showtimes, look at user data and obtain basic statistics on the use of the application.
+* Administrators can add rooms, movies and showtimes to the system, they can get the user data and obtain basic statistics on the use of the application.

 * Users/customers can buy tickets for a specific showtime and rate the different movies.